cjungmann/yaddemo/README.md

 use of YAD requires use of some of the more subtle facilities of the BASH shell.
 I will document my growing understanding of BASH techniques along with YAD.

-## External Documentation

-Typically, when I start writing documentation, I spend way too much time explaining fundamental concepts to support the topics about which I am writing.
-I will try to avoid that trap in this document by including links online resources and trust that readers will take advantage of the links.
-I will try to limit myself to talking about things I learn and only make references to the fundamentals.

 ## YAD Topics

 ### Useful Links